This post contains affiliate links.

 Simply come from a place of recognition and appreciation.

-If there is something you want more as a toddler mom for Mother’s Day, I tip my hat to you.
-Uninterrupted, as long as you need it sleep is all I want and need out of life with littles.
+If there is something you want more as a mom of little kids for Mother’s Day, I tip my hat to you.
+Uninterrupted, as long as you need it sleep is all I want and need out of life.

 From the up all night newborn phase, to the why is my child actually sleeping phase, the one thing you can count on as a mom is less than 6 hours a night.
 Once a year, I’d like at least 8.

 Hey dads, if you do nothing else, let your wife sleep in on Mother’s Day.
 And please, PLEASE, don’t let her wake up to a mess.